espressif/vscode-esp-idf-extension/docs/tutorial/code_coverage.md

   <img src="../../media/tutorials/coverage/editor_coverage.png" alt="Editor coverage">
 </p>

-11. When finished, use the **ESP-IDF; Remove Editor coverage** command to remove the code coverage.
+11. When finished, use the **ESP-IDF: Remove Editor coverage** command to remove the code coverage.

 12. The user can generate a html report using the **ESP-IDF: Get HTML Coverage Report for project** command.